 This fishing tackle pro shop has been outfitting fishing enthusiasts since 1995.

-- Fishing Pole: Child-sized poles are typically inexpensive and you can find them at Target, Menards, and Bass Pro Shop, as well as many of the fishing stores listed in the bait section below.
+- Fishing Pole: Child-sized poles are typically inexpensive.
+You can find them at Target, Dick’s Sporting Goods, and Bass Pro Shop, as well as many of the fishing stores listed in the bait section above.

 - Hooks and Bobbers: First, check the fishing pole to see if a hook and bobber is included.
 The bobber is a ball tied onto the fishing line.
 When it goes underwater, it signals that something is attached to your line!